Early Verification of Legal Compliance via Bounded Satisfiability Checking: Incremental Search for Bounded Counterexamples

 \section{Incremental Search for Bounded Counterexamples}

-The naive BSC approach ($\naiveAlg$) defined in Sec.~\ref{sec:complexity} is inefficient for solving the translated FOL formulas given a larger bound $n$ since its quantifier elimination creates a quantifier-free formula of size $O(n^k)$ even if satisfiability may be determined using a smaller bound.
+The naive BSC approach ($\naiveAlg$) proposed in Sec.~\ref{sec:complexity} is inefficient for solving the translated \tfol formulas given a large bound $n$ due to the size of the ground formula.
 Moreover, $\naiveAlg$ cannot detect unbounded unsatisfiability, and cannot provide optimality guarantees on the volume of counterexamples which are important for establishing the proof of unbounded correctness and localizing faults~\cite{Gastin-Moro-Zeitoune-04}, respectively.
-In this section, we propose an incremental procedure, $\mainAlg$, that can detect unbounded unsatisfiability and provide shortest counterexamples.
-An overview of $\mainAlg$ is shown in Fig.~\ref{fig:architecture-c}.
+In this section, we propose an incremental procedure $\mainAlg$, which can detect unbounded unsatisfiability and provide the shortest counterexamples.
+An overview of $\mainAlg$ is given in Fig.~\ref{fig:architecture-c}.

-$\mainAlg$ maintains an under-approximation of the search domain and the FOL constraints.
-It uses the search domain to ground the FOL constraints, and an off-the-shelf SMT solver to determine satisfiability of the grounded constraints and the data domain constraints.
-It analyzes the SMT result and accordingly either expands the search domain, refines the FOL constraints, or returns an answer to the satisfiability checking problem (a counterexample $\sigma$, "bounded-UNSAT", or "UNSAT").
-The procedure continues until an answer is obtained or until the domain exceeds the bound $\bound$, in which case a ``bounded-UNSAT'' answer is returned.
-If the bound increases, $\sigma$ with the minimal volume and the UNSAT value are preserved while bounded-UNSAT may turn into $\sigma$ or UNSAT.
+$\mainAlg$ maintains an under-approximation of the search domain and the \tfol constraints.
+It uses the search domain to ground the \tfol constraints, and an SMT solver to determine the satisfiability of the grounded constraints.
+It analyzes the SMT result and accordingly either expands the search domain, refines the \tfol constraints, or returns an answer to the satisfiability checking problem (a counterexample $\sigma$, ``bounded-UNSAT", or ``UNSAT").
+The procedure continues until an answer is obtained ($\sigma$ or UNSAT), or until the domain exceeds the bound $\bound$, in which case a ``bounded-UNSAT'' answer is returned.